Pictured: The Ruin before its restoration by Landmark

 This little pavilion is dramatically perched above a steep wooded gorge, in the remnants of an outstanding 18th-century garden at Hackfall, conceived and created by the Aislabies.
 A richly decorated sitting-room opens onto a terrace and from under the ‘ruined’ arches miles of Yorkshire countryside roll out before you.
 The sitting-room is flanked by a bedroom and bathroom; flitting between the two wings across a moonlit terrace is a truly Gothic experience.

-Please follow signs from the Woodland Trust, Hackfall Car Park on the Masham to Grewelthorpe Road.
+Please note: There is no parking at this property.
+Please follow signs for the Woodland Trust, Hackfall Car Park on the Masham to Grewelthorpe Road.

 Free Admission - leaflets on the building's history and a children's activity sheet will be available.
 Click here for location

 For further information please contact Booking Enquiries.
 The Booking Office is open Mon to Fri - 9am to 5pm.

 Please note that due to the nature of our historic buildings and places, some may not be suitable for those with limited mobility or certain disabilities.
 We do all we can to enable access wherever possible; if you have any access concerns that you’d like to discuss before visiting, please contact our Booking Enquiries team on 01628 825925.